niolabs/docs/docs/blocks/block-development/development.md

 The following methods from the base block are designed to be overridden:

 #### life cycle management
-  * `configure`: at the end of the `configure` method, the block is ready to receive signals.
+  * **configure**: at the end of the `configure` method, the block is ready to receive signals.
 If an exception is raised during configure, the service will not start.
-  * `start`: during start, a block begins to send out signals.
-This method needs to eventually return so that the block status can change to “started."
+  * **start**: during start, a block begins to send out signals.
+This method needs to eventually return so that the block status can change to “started".
 For this reason, anything that runs continuously, should be run in a new thread.
-  * `stop`: after stop, the block stops sending out signals and cancels jobs.
+  * **stop**: after stop, the block stops sending out signals and cancels jobs.

 #### signaling
   * `process_signals(<list of signals>, input_id)`: receives input signals.